 - 2. Only trained competent persons shall operate the Sprayer.
 An untrained operator is not qualified to operate the machine. - 3.
-Have a first-aid kit available for use should the need arise and know how to use it.
+Have a first-aid kit available for use should the - Have container label handy when seeking medical attention.

-- 4. Do not allow riders.
+- 4. Do not allow riders. - 9.
+Review safety related items with all personnel annually.

+need arise and knowhow to use it.5.
+Wear appropriate

-- 5. Wear appropriate protective gear.
+protective gear.
 This list includes but is not limited to:

-- A hard hat

 - Rubber boots

 - Protective goggles

 - Neoprene gloves

-- Water repellent clothing
+- Water repellent

+- clothing

 - Respirator or filter mask

-- Place all controls in neutral, stop tractor engine, turn monitor off, set park brake, remove ignition key, wait for nozzles to stop spraying before servicing, adjusting, repairing or unplugging. - 7.
-Read chemical manufacturers warnings, instructions and procedures before starting and follow them exactly. - 8.
-Post Poison Control Emergency telephone number for your area on sprayer before using Agricultural chemicals.
+- 6. Place all controls in neutral, stop tractor engine, turn monitor off, set park brake, remove ignition key, wait for nozzles to stop spraying before servicing, adjusting, repairing or unplugging.

+- 7. Read chemical manufacturers warnings, instructions and procedures before starting and follow them exactly.

+- 8. Post Poison Control Emergency telephone number for your area on sprayer before using Agricultural chemicals.